fugu-chop/launch_school/daily_logs/3_daily_log_nov2020.md

 __*Thoughts*__<br/>
 The quizzes are good revision, and still tricky to get 100% on.
 The wording is __very__ specific, and easy to skip over if I'm trying to parse the question quickly.
 This is something I'll have to keep in mind for in the written assessment.

+##### 03/11/20 (Tue)
+__*Concepts covered*__<br/>
+- RB101 Revision
+  - Lesson 4, 5
+  - Lesson 4 Practice Problems
+  - Quiz 4

+__*Time spent*__<br/>
+120 minutes

+__*Thoughts*__<br/>
+I attended another study session, where I did a lot more exam style explaining of code.
+Overall.
+I did better than I was expecting to, especially given I was deliriously tired (I was breaking down code explanations with extreme precision at 02:30).

+There's still a few concepts I had trouble explaining, like how `select` and `map` evaluate their blocks and what they return, as well as what happens to objects when they are not assigned to variables (the objects simply get lost if they're not returned).
+Nonetheless, I feel decent about my performance, and the TA seemed reasonably happy with my explanations.

+I'm almost finished looking over my notes.
+In the coming days, I'll be seeking to practice my explanations of code.
+I am not sure whether I'll be ready to take the written assessment by this weekend - I'll just play it by ear and not cause myself undue pressure.